Biden discloses tax returns before debate, prods Trump to release his

 Biden’s 2019 return showed most of his income came from a company he has said handles payments from his speaking and writing engagements and from a University of Pennsylvania teaching post from which he took an unpaid leave of absence after launching his candidacy.

-The 2019 tax returns for Biden’s running mate, Senator Kamala Harris, also were released.
+The 2019 tax returns for Biden’s running mate, Senator Kamala Harris of California, also were released.

 Harris and her husband, lawyer Doug Emhoff, reported paying about $1.2 million in total federal taxes on $3.3 million of income for the year, according to the tax returns released on Tuesday.
 Vice President Mike Pence released a decade of returns before the 2016 election but no tax information since then.

-Biden has held a consistent lead over Trump in national opinion polls, although surveys in the battleground states that will decide the election show a closer contest.
+Biden, 77, has held a consistent lead over Trump, 74, in national opinion polls, although surveys in the battleground states that will decide the election show a closer contest.

-“Voters have made up their mind about Donald Trump.
-They still aren’t quite sure what to make of Joe Biden,” said Republican strategist Alex Conant, an aide to Senator Marco Rubio during his 2016 presidential primary bid against Trump.

-“If Biden goes in and demonstrates he is not scary to independents and is capable of doing the job, he will help himself significantly,” Conant said.

 The debate will be divided into six segments: the records of Trump and Biden, the Supreme Court, the pandemic, the economy, election integrity and “race and violence” in U.S. cities.

+A senior Trump campaign official told reporters aboard Air Force One that the president “knows exactly what he wants to communicate” and hopes to get into his differences with Biden on trade, “endless wars,” the issue of America’s “haves and the have-nots” and Biden’s long career in elected office.

+Biden is certain to press his criticism of Trump’s response to the pandemic, and highlight Trump’s efforts to eliminate the Affordable Care Act, the law known as Obamacare, which has helped millions of Americans obtain health insurance.

-Reporting by John Whitesides; Additional reporting by Steve Holland and Trevor Hunnicutt; Writing by Will Dunham; Editing by Colleen Jenkins and Alistair Bell
+Reporting by John Whitesides; Additional reporting by Steve Holland and Trevor Hunnicutt; Writing by Will Dunham and Michael Martina; Editing by Colleen Jenkins, Alistair Bell and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.